JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 }
 ```

-Back in the controller, we have to change some of the response object and behaviors.
+Back in the controller, we have to change some of the response object and behaviours.
 Several implementations possible here as well.
 When considering implementation, it is important to understand if there are any standards in place already.
 If the consumer of your API is another application, it might expect a certain format for good and bad responses.
-We will keep simple for now (VS Template is based on the MVC librairies so we will keep this implementation).
+We will keep simple for now (VS Template is based on the MVC libraries so we will keep this implementation).

 - Install `Microsoft.AspNetCore.Mvc.Abstractions` nuget package
 - Replace the returned object by `IActionResult` and transform the valid responses with Ok(result)